fjantunen/sev1/index.md

 * **Focus on the Signal:** Filter out irrelevant information.
 IC's job is to create a clear signal-to-noise ratio. 🔇
 * **Delegate Ruthlessly:** IC assigns specific, clear tasks, ask folks to report back in channel async.
 Avoid vague "look into this." ✅
 * **Use Checklists/Runbooks:** Reduce cognitive load by externalizing routine steps. 📋
-* **Limit Concurrent Tasks:** Encourage responders to focus on one problem at a time. 🎯
+* **Limit Concurrent Tasks:** Encourage responders to focus on one problem at a time.
+Use prioritized checklists for multiple tasks, as needed. 🎯

 #### Psychological Safety During the Incident